How to Grow and Care for Locust Trees

 Watering

-While Locust trees are drought-resistant once established, they require regular watering during their first year to help develop a strong root system.
-Water deeply once a week during dry spells.
+While Locust trees are drought-resistant once established, they require regular watering during their first year to help develop a robust root system.
+Water deeply once a week during dry spells, ensuring the soil remains moist but not soggy.

 Humidity Requirements

-Locust trees are quite tolerant of humidity levels, but they thrive best in moderate humidity.
-If you live in an area with high humidity, ensure good air circulation around the tree to prevent fungal diseases.
+Locust trees are quite tolerant of humidity levels but thrive best in moderate humidity.
+If you live in a high-humidity area, ensure good air circulation around the tree to prevent fungal diseases.

 Seasonal Care Tips